rashuzak/unit-4-game/README.md

 .The number of games won and lost will be displayed.

-,Win or lose, either way the game restarts.
+.Win or lose, either way the game restarts.

 .When the game is restarted, the player will be shown a new random number, all the crystals will have 4 new different   hidden values, and the player's total score is reset to 0.

 Technologies/Functions: